-The first hour after delivery of the placenta is known as the fourth stage of labour.
-We discuss benefits of skin to skin contact after birth and supplementary vitamin k.
+The hour after you deliver the placenta is known as the fourth stage of labour.
+We discuss benefits of skin-to-skin contact after birth and vitamin k.

 Many women instinctively want to cuddle their newborn baby 'skin-to-skin' straight after birth.
 This is an instinct supported by scientific research which has found that this early skin-to-skin contact has important benefits for both mums and babies, helping you both to recover from the birth and get to know one another.

 You can place your baby on your chest (with a hat and light blanket if the room's not very warm) and often she will start 'rooting' for your breast.
 Skin-to-skin contact also helps your newborn maintain a steady body temperature after birth, and provides her with the reassuring sound of a familiar heartbeat.

 You will spend this fourth stage of labour in the place where you gave birth, either in the hospital delivery suite, birth centre or at home.
 If you had your baby by caesarean then the fourth stage of labour will take place partly in the operating theatre as your incision is being repaired, and partly in a recovery room or ward.